 The Stockton and Darlington Railway

-George Stephenson’s original `Locomotion Number One’, the locomotive that hauled the train on the historic opening of the Stockton and Darlington Railway can still be seen in Darlington today on display in the town’s fascinating North Road Station Museum.
-This is one of the oldest railway stations in the world.
-A full size working replica of the `Locomotion’ can also be seen at the Beamish Open Air Museum near Stanley, in County Durham.
-The ‘Locomotion Number One’ is of course an older engine than Stephenson’s more famous `Rocket’, which won the victory at Lancashire’s Rainhill Trials in 1829.
+A full size working replica of ‘Locomotion’ can be seen at the Beamish Open Air Museum near Stanley, in County Durham.
+The ‘Locomotion Number One’ is of course an older engine than Stephenson’s more famous Newcastle-built ‘Rocket’, which won the victory at Lancashire’s Rainhill Trials in 1829.

 Bridge Building and Journalism